data-apis/array-api/spec/purpose_and_scope.md

 **axis**:
 an array dimension.

+**branch cut**:
+a curve in the complex plane across which a given complex function fails to be continuous.

 **broadcast**:
 automatic (implicit) expansion of array dimensions to be of equal sizes without copying array data for the purpose of making arrays with different shapes have compatible shapes for element-wise operations.